How to design and maintain a Southeast Asian style garden

 Even if you go deep into the rural areas of many Southeast Asian regions, a general garden design and maintenance style very quickly becomes apparent.
 Very distinct characteristics make gardens in this region a pleasure to maintain and these distinct characteristics come to the fore whether there is ample or limited space.

 Often the space is indeed limited, with the public-facing side of the typical Southeast Asian home suggesting that there might not be any space at all for a garden.
+Often, professional landscapers (like those found at https://tampalandscapingcompanies.com/) with years of experience need to design and plan the garden in such a way that maximizes space usage and enhances greenery everywhere.
 This is what makes Southeast Asian gardens so magical, but it goes beyond just trying to make the space as green as possible, complemented with some very bright colours.
 It’s more about honouring the traditions that developed a considerable amount of time ago, which are deeply rooted in making full use of Mother Nature’s flora fighting very hard to grow and flourish.

 Different types of planters